Bowel Cancer Screening Test£49 £49

 LetsGetChecked has a team of physicians who will review your order and results.
 Our nursing team is on standby throughout the testing process and, if you test positive, you will receive a call to discuss your results and treatment options.

-Please ensure that the sample is collected before 9am in a fasted state and returned immediately using the carrier method provided within the test kit.
-Each test includes a prepaid shipping envelope to return your samples to the laboratory.
+Please ensure that the sample is collected before 9am in a fasted state and returned immediately using the carrier method provided within the sample collection kit.
+Each of our health tests includes a prepaid shipping envelope to return your samples to the laboratory.

 Please do not collect or return samples on a Friday, Saturday or Sunday.